Kmbowen27/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+   - A closure is the combination of a function and the lexical environment it was created in.
+This allows us to create functions nested within other functions that have repeated acces to privatized variables.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  - The function is always the same but the resulting newRoll variable changes.

 c.
 What is the lexical scope of `newRoll`?
+  - The lexical scope of newRoll is the personalDice() function.

 ### Task 3 - Stretch Goals